hb-racheloh/systolic_blood_pressure/README.md

 nationally representative health examination surveys.
 Data are collected from a representative sample of the civilian noninstitutionalized U.S. population, by in-home personal interviews and physical examinations.

+**Data**\
+A representative sample includes 743 Americans older than 17 years.
+400 observations were randomly selected from the data and this set is going to be referred to as train data.
+The rest of the data will be used as a test set (343 observations).

+**Model Violations/Diagnostics**\
+According to Cook’s Distance, there was no influential observation in the train data.
+However, when used DFFITS and DFBETAS, there were some influential observations, so the common influential observations detected both by DFFITS and DFBETAS were excluded from the train data.
+The updated train data that now has 387 observations is going to be used for variable selection.